firebend/auto-crud/README.md

 You can follow one or both of the following sections to set up AutoCrud for your choice of storage backend
 ### Entity Framework

-Install `Firebend.AutoCrud.Mongo` by adding the following to `AutoCrudSampleApi.csproj`
+Install `Firebend.AutoCrud.Entity` by adding the following to `AutoCrudSampleApi.csproj`
 ```xml
 <ItemGroup>
   <ProjectReference Include="Firebend.AutoCrud.Core" />